 Acknowledgements.
 Funding for this research was provided by an NSERC Discovery grant to D. R. B. and by Elettra proposal 20100027 to M. P. Portions of this work were performed at GeoSoilEnviroCARS (Sector 13), Advanced Photon Source (APS), Argonne National Laboratory.
-GeoSoilEnviroCARS is supported by the National Science Foundation - Earth Sciences

-5 (EAR-1128799) and Department of Energy - Geosciences (DE-FG02-94ER14466).
-Use of the Advanced Photon Source was supported by the US Department of Energy, Office of Science, Office of Basic Energy Sciences, under Contract No. DE-AC02-06CH11357.
-We are very grateful to L. Mancini who produced the rendering in Fig. 1.
-P. A. and M. P. thank the VOLGASPEC project (ANR-06-CATT-012-01, France) for supporting field work in Iceland.
+GeoSoilEnviroCARS is supported by the National Science Foundation - Earth Sciences (EAR-1128799) and Department of Energy - Geosciences (DE-FG02-94ER14466).
+Use of the Advanced Photon Source was supported by the US Department of Energy, Office of Science, Office of Basic Energy Sciences, under contract no. DE-AC02-06CH11357.
+We are very grateful to L. Mancini, who produced the rendering in Figure 1.
+P. A. and M. P. thank the VOLGASPEC project (ANR-06-CATT-012-01, France) for supporting fieldwork in Iceland.
+We thank the two anonymous reviewers and Thomas Shea, as well as Topical Editor Antonella Longo, for their comments and improvements to the paper.